bradymacmsu/CMSE202-f25-turnin/README.md

 # CMSE202-f25-turnin
 MacKenzie Brady, section 001
-This is Kenzie's local repo for CMSE 202 Summer 2025
+This is Kenzie's local repo for CMSE 202 Fall 2025